Loading...

 CAT cutoff percentile for leading management institutes like top IIMs, IIT Delhi, IIT Mumbai, MDI Gurugram and SPJIMR and XAT cutoff percentile for top private colleges such as XIM, IMT, IMI and more have been given in the following tables

-Though the minimum cut-offs for the colleges listed below are lower, we are providing the actual CAT percentile when calls are made.
+Though the minimum cut-offs for the colleges listed below are lower, we are providing the actual CAT percentile for the best colleges when calls are made.

 Colleges Name